VickyMerzOwn/Jekyll-Theme-Dumbarton/_posts/2022-10-28-A-new-internet!.md

 <br>
 <br>

+More recently, CoLIBRI (Cooperative Lightweight Inter-domain Bandwidth-Reservation Infrastructure) is the bandwidth allocation infraasstructure being used.
+It differs slightly from SIBRA in security and performance but, SIBRA being an ancestor, takes mostly from SIBRA.
+Also worth a little note is the fact that since CoLIBRI is implemented in a real system, it has been evaluated on all processing steps (like header updates, NIC interaction etc.).
+SIBRA has only been evaluated for parsing and MAC validation.

 Hidden COBRA is the North Korean botnet infrastructure being used to target critical infrastructure in the US and around the globe.
 SCiON claims to ensure communication despite the attacks.

 #### Secure Swiss Finance Network